-As of 2018-19, Parks Canada delivers two programs requiring mandatory evaluation (Table 4).
-This includes one ongoing grant and contribution programs (i.e., the General Class Contributions Program) and the Law Enforcement Program, for which an evaluation is required once every five years as a condition of funding.
-Evaluations of each of these programs were approved in March 2017 and they are thus scheduled for their next evaluation in 2021-22.
+As of 2019-20, Parks Canada has three programs requiring mandatory evaluation (Table 4).
+This includes one ongoing grant and contribution program (General Class Contributions Program), one contribution program (Contribution to the Trans Canada Trail) and the Law Enforcement Program, for which an evaluation is required once every five years as a condition of funding.
+Evaluations of the General Class Contributions Program and the Law Enforcement Program were approved in March 2017, and they are scheduled for their next respective evaluations in 2021-22.
+The Contribution to the Trans Canada Trail will continue to be evaluated within the context of the General Class Contributions Program evaluation in 2021-22.